Refeeding syndrome: Clinical situations

 The syndrome can occur at the beginning of treatment for eating disorders when patients have an increase in calorie intake and can be fatal.
-It can also occur when someone does not eat for several days at a time usually beginning after 4-5 days with no food.
+It can also occur when someone does not eat for several days at a time usually beginning after 4–5 days with no food.
 It can also occur after the onset of a severe illness or major surgery.
 The shifting of electrolytes and fluid balance increases cardiac workload and heart rate.
 This can lead to acute heart failure.
 Oxygen consumption is increased which strains the respiratory system and can make weaning from ventilation more difficult.

+Signs and symptoms

+The signs and symptoms of refeeding syndrome can vary based on the severity of electrolyte disturbances, including weakness, arrhythmias, and respiratory difficulty.
+Hypophosphatemia, a key feature of refeeding syndrome, may lead to muscle weakness, heart failure, and impaired diaphragmatic function, while hypokalemia and hypomagnesemia can result in cardiac arrhythmias, seizures, and other severe complications.

 Diagnosis

 Refeeding syndrome can be fatal if not recognized and treated properly.
-An awareness of the condition and a high index of suspicion are required in order to make the diagnosis.
 The electrolyte disturbances of the refeeding syndrome can occur within the first few days of refeeding.
 Close monitoring of blood biochemistry is therefore necessary in the early refeeding period.

+The National Institute for Health and Clinical Excellence identifies the following criteria for individuals at high risk for refeeding syndrome:

+Either the patient has one or more of the following: